 #6 – Buy Directly

-Working with a professional buyer and seller such as Core Real Estate Properties can potentially save you thousands.
+Working with a professional buyer and seller such as Core Real Estate Solutions can potentially save you thousands.
 Like you, we are looking for the highest quality properties at the lowest prices.
 Using our unique acquisition methods, we are able to source the best properties in the Fort Myers area, offering them to other investors and buyers at a tremendous discount.
 We have done the research and the leg-work so you can be assured that you aren’t getting a lemon.
 Buying a property directly will help you avoid any additional costs or red-tape.

 #7 – Find A Partner